 Develop and administer high-quality examination, testing and certification programs that instill confidence in the Western Australian curriculum and standards of achievement.

-- Promote the Western Australian Statement of Student Achievement (WASSA) as a statement of student achievement which forms the basis of both a student’s Learner Profile and Education Passport.
+- Promote the Western Australian Statement of Student Achievement (WASSA) as a statement of student achievement.

 - Administer the Online Literacy and Numeracy Assessment (OLNA).

-- Administer the National Assessment Program – Literacy and Numeracy (NAPLAN) in Western Australia and lead the transition to NAPLAN Online in Western Australia.
+- Administer the National Assessment Program – Literacy and Numeracy (NAPLAN) in Western Australia.

-- Continue to lead the research, evaluation and development of the use of technology in testing, assessment and certification particularly in Years 11 and 12.
+- Continue to research, evaluate and develop the use of technology in testing, assessment and certification particularly in Years 11 and 12.

 OUR GOAL IS TO:

 Actively promote a high level of community confidence in the Western Australian Curriculum and Assessment Outline and the WACE through conduct and stakeholder engagement that is ethical, transparent, and in the public interest.

-- Maintain effective communication with all stakeholders and partners through measures such as collaboration and consultation.
+- Maintain effective communication and working relationships with all stakeholders and partners through measures such as collaboration and consultation.